Aelto/surreal-simple-querybuilder/README.md

 # Surreal simple querybuilder
-A simple querybuilder for the Surreal Query Language, for [SurrealDB](https://surrealdb.com/).
+A simple query-builder for the Surreal Query Language, for [SurrealDB](https://surrealdb.com/).
 Aims at being simple to use and not too verbose first.

 # Summary